 Work on campus - You can work at the institution where you are studying without a work permit, see eligibility criteria.

-Work off campus - You can apply for a work permit to work off campus if you are a full-time student at a publicly assisted college or university.
+Work off campus - You can work off campus if you are a full-time student at a designated learning institution.
 Your spouse or common-law partner can also apply for a work permit for the duration of your study permit.

 Work as a Co-op student or Intern - You need to apply for a Co-op work permit if work experience is part of your academic program.

 Living and Working in Ontario after Graduation

 International students who will soon be graduating, or who are recent graduates from a publicly assisted Canadian college or university and have a permanent full-time job offer from an Ontario employer, may have the opportunity to live and work permanently in Ontario through the Opportunities Ontario: Provincial Nominee Program.
 Note that eligible Masters Graduates and PhD Graduates are not required to have a job offer to apply to the Opportunities Ontario program.

 You could also be eligible to stay in Ontario and get a post-graduation work permit - for up to 3 years (depending on the length of your studies) - after you graduate.
 You may be eligible to apply to stay in Canada permanently under the Canadian Experience Class (CEC) or under Opportunities Ontario.

 Make sure you check with your college or university of choice for their specific English or French Language Requirements.